Nictiz/Nictiz-R4-zib2024/util/README.md

 ## QA

 This folders contains the pieces to run the automated QA tools.
 These tools are used in the configured Github actions (configured in `.github/actions/*.yml` from the root of this repo).
 To use them manually:
-* Make sure Docker is running.
+* Make sure Docker or Podman is running (when using Podman, enable Docker compatibility mode and install the Podman Compose extension).
 * Start the batch scripts "qa.bat"
 * Point your webbrowser at http://localhost:9000.
 This will give you a menu of the checks that you can perform.